flutter/website/src/get-started/fwe/local-caching.md

   contained their desired information and it wasn't necessary to load it from the real source of truth.

+**Cache miss**
-**Cache miss:** An app is said to have had a cache miss when the cache was empty and the desired data had to be loaded from the real source of truth.
+: An app is said to have had a cache miss when the cache was empty and the desired data had to be loaded from the real source of truth.

 ## Risks of caching data